famedly/synapse-invite-checker/README.md

 modules:
   - module: "synapse_invite_checker.InviteChecker"
     config:
-        api_prefix: "/_synapse/client/test", # Prefix to expose these endpoints under, optional, configure only if you know why you need to change it.
         title: "TIM Contact API by Famedly", # Title for the info endpoint, optional
         description: "Custom description for the endpoint", # Description for the info endpoint, optional
         contact: "random@example.com", # Contact information for the info endpoint, optional